Broward Correctional Institution

-The Broward Correctional Institution (BCI) was a correctional facility located in the former Country Estates CDP and in Southwest Ranches, Florida, operated by the Florida Department of Corrections.
-The Region IV Correctional Facility Office is located on the grounds of Broward Correctional Institution in the former Country Estates CDP.
+The Broward Correctional Institution (BCI) was a correctional facility located in the former Country Estates CDP, and later in Southwest Ranches, Florida, operated by the Florida Department of Corrections.
+The Region IV Correctional Facility Office was located on the grounds of Broward Correctional Institution.
 The prison was in proximity to Pembroke Pines.
 It was located along Sheridan Street, near U.S. Route 27.

+The facility was opened in 1977 to house a male inmate population.
+However, in its history the prison has had only female inmates.

+The Town of Southwest Ranches started operations in June 2000, and the prison became a part of the municipality.